October 4, 2019 - November 17, 2019

 *Screening on Wednesdays, Fridays & Sundays

 Avatar Poetics is a program of videos by artists who use animation, digitally mediated modes of performance, and computer-generated characters to explore themes of the virtual ‘self’ as it relates to queerness, cyberfeminism, fantasy world-building, and the erotics, horrors and absurdities of the digital body adrift across the contemporary media/social landscape.
 In addition to five recent works, screened in compilation on Wed., Fri., & Sun., this exhibition is presented alongside (on alternating days) Remembrance of Things Fast: True Stories Visual Lies, 1994 by John Maybury (b.
 1958, London).
 Avatar Poetics is curated by Sean Capone and features the following works.
+Both exhibitions are presented as part of Current Seen, the small-venue biennial for contemporary art.

 Anna Kavan: The Living End, 2017 by Matthew Weinstein (b.
 1964, New York; lives & works in Brooklyn, NY)